agsb/immu/Details.md

 Does just a compare per Forth word, to decide if executes a NEST or a JUMP.

-The pointer IP do not need be preserved.
-The pointer WR, as link register, must be reserved.
+The pointer IP need be preserved.

 ## More with less